aplteam/MarkAPL/Tests/MarkAPL.md

 Example:

 ~~~
-Start of a para that contains a
+Start of a para that contains
 ⍝ Ignored
-a commented line.
+a comment line.
 ~~~

 This is the resulting HTML:

-     <p>Start of a para that contains a commented line.</p>
+     <p>Start of a para that contains a comment line.</p>

 #### Abbreviations